d-hayes/Problem_Set_4/Titanic_metadata.md

-# flights.May2017-Apr2018.csv Metadata
+# titainc.csv Metadata

-## Information about the flights.May2017-Apr2018.csv file.
+## Information about the titanic.csv file.

-This file contains US commercial flight information from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp).
-The data are from May of 2017 to April of 2018.

-Data were downloaded July 19, 2018.
+This contains information about the passengers and crew aboard the Titanic the day of its maiden voyage, inlcuding those who survival.

 The columns in the dataset are in the table below.